anitab-org/bridge-in-tech-backend/.github/ENV_SETUP_INSTRUCTION.md

 - [PostgreSQL database](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 - [pgAdmin4](https://www.pgadmin.org)

+After you downloaded the above, connect the pgadmin4 to your postgresql local server by following the instruction [here](https://www.enterprisedb.com/postgres-tutorials/connecting-postgresql-using-psql-and-pgadmin)

 If you have these already installed, you are ready to start.

 ## 1st, Fork, Clone and Remote